nithya-ramakrishnan-biomodeling/Deep-Learning-in-ROP-detection/README.md

     │ ├── Positive/
     │ └── Negative/
 </pre>

+Change the directory name in the main.py file as "./Data/<dataset_name>/"

 ## Model info
 A total of 5 models were defined and trained on the above dataset.
 The performance of each model is compared and evaluated using the private dataset.